Xola-lab/oibsip_taskno/README.md

 print(chemical_chars.head())

-'''Next, we want to dtermine the Target and Feature variables''' X = chemical_chars.iloc[:, [0, 1, 2, 3, 4, 5, 6]].values # This selects our Feature variables
+'''Next, we want to determine the Target and Feature variables''' X = chemical_chars.iloc[:, [0, 1, 2, 3, 4, 5, 6]].values # This selects our Feature variables
 y = chemical_chars.iloc[:, [7]].values # This selects our Target variable -- The 'price' column
 ```